 The majority of novels that reached No. 1 on the New York Times’ bestsellers list in the 1950s and 1960s were historical fiction.
 These days, mystery/thriller books tend to dominate.

 Public reading and publishing tastes shift and change.
 Part of this is due to the mass market publishing industry’s growth.
-You’ll find many a light, thrill- and plot-packed read at your airport’s duty-free stores, for example.
-Markets drive tastes even as tastes drive markets.
+You’ll find many a thriller at your local airport’s duty-free stores, for example.
+Markets drive tastes even, as tastes drive markets.

 5: Know length and other publishing requirements

-There’s no set length for how to write a bestseller.
+There’s no set length when it comes to how to write a bestseller.